tanyelai/neuroscience/README.md

 I'm keeping this repository for those who are afraid to start neuroscience or something else because it seems dark, comprehensive, and complex, even though it interests them a lot.
 I'm at the same point, and let's see how far we can go with self-discipline.

 **Note that:** Neuroscience is more theoretical than cognitive science, however, these both requires experimental studies to go further after reaching some level of knowledge, especially cognitive science.
-Therefore, in this repository we will be covering whole theoretical background of these studies with lack of experience.
+Therefore, in this repository we will be covering most of theoretical background of these studies with lack of experience.
 I personally want to study cognitive neuroscience at my phd and we need to start from somewhere.

 ### Table of contents
 1) [About my passion](#about-my-passion)